subhojit777/imag/doc/src/09020-changelog.md

       errors into exit codes and one for unwrapping or exiting with the `Err(i32)` from the result.
     * `libimagdiary` did not add the header markers on diary entries.
+    * `imag-diary` used the default diary rather than the CLI setting.
+Now it rather uses the CLI setting and only if that is not present, it uses the default.

 ## 0.6.1